Disclosure: We may earn commissions if you purchase products after clicking on a link from our site.

 1. Scouting

-To hunt bobcats, you have to find the areas where they live.
-That is easier said than done.
+To hunt bobcats, you have to find the areas where they live; that is easier said than done.
 They are reclusive, natural stalkers and like a dense forest.
-When scouting for bobcats, look for bobcat tracks in the snow, mud, and sand along creeks and pond banks.
+When scouting for bobcats, look for bobcat tracks in the snow, scratch marks, mud, and sand along creeks and pond banks.
 Be on the lookout for their tracks and droppings.

-Look for brush piles, rocky outcroppings, thick drainages, dense low-lying vegetation, or a water source.
+Look for a brush pile, rocky outcroppings, thick drainages, dense low-lying vegetation, or a water source.
 Look for areas that are the habitats of small game animals like rabbits, squirrels, birds, and mice.
 Fisher, coyotes, porcupines, and fawns are also prey for bobcats.
-Additionally, signs of a fresh kill can also be an indication that bobcats are in an area.
+Additionally, signs of a fresh kill can also be a bobcat sign that they are in an area.

 Drive the back roads, especially after a snowfall, to look for bobcat tracks.
 Look for habitats that could be those of rabbits and other small game animals on the back roads.
 Bobcats will be there if small game animals reside in those areas.